jimnewpower/gorest/README.md

 Replace the JwtSecretKey value with a strong secret key for your application.
-In a production environment, you should store the secret key securely, for example, in environment variables or a secret manager.
+In a production environment, you should store the secret key securely, for example, in environment variables or a secret manager (e.g. Conjur).

 Important: The provided login handler uses hardcoded credentials for demonstration purposes only.
 In a real-world application, you should replace